Configure Palo Alto Firewalls

 To review the logs, refer to the documentation of your syslog management software.
 You can also review the Syslog Field Descriptions.

-For more details about Palo Alto firewall configuration management, refer the Palo Alto configuration management page.
+For more details about Palo Alto firewall configuration management, refer the Palo Alto configuration management and Palo Alto firewall monitoring page.